How Does The Pharmaceutical Benefits Scheme (pbs) Work?

 All Australians who hold a current Medicare card are eligible for this benefit.

-In order to receive the subsidized price, participants simply show their Medicare cards and prescriptions at the pharmacy and the discount is automatically applied.
+In order to receive the subsidised price, participants simply show their Medicare cards and prescriptions at the pharmacy and the discount is automatically applied.

 The patient pays the co-payment instead of the actual cost of the medicine, which can be much more than the co-pay.